Transnational Organized Crime

 In Sicily, the word Mafia tends to mean “manly.”
 A member was known as a “man of honor,” respected and admired because he protected his family and friends and kept silent even unto death.
 Sicilians weren’t concerned if the group profited from its actions because it came at the expense of the oppressive authorities.
 These secret societies eventually grew into the Sicilian Mafia, and changed from a group of honorable Sicilian men to an organized criminal group in the 1920s.

 Since the early 1900s, the Sicilian Mafia has evolved into an international organized crime group.
 Some experts estimate it is the second largest organization in Italy.
 Based in Sicily, this group specializes in heroin trafficking, political corruption, and military arms trafficking—and also is known to engage in arson, frauds, counterfeiting, and other racketeering crimes.
-With an estimated 2,500 Sicilian Mafia affiliates, it is the most powerful and most active Italian organized crime group in the U.S.

 The Sicilian Mafia is infamous for its aggressive assaults on Italian law enforcement officials.
 In Sicily the term “excellent cadaver” is used to distinguish the assassination of prominent government officials from the common criminals and ordinary citizens killed by the Mafia.
 High-ranking victims include police commissioners, mayors, judges, police colonels and generals, and Parliament members.